Mobinakadaei/rest-api-testing/README.md

 ## Modularized Variables

-To promote cleaner code and ensure better separation of concerns, I used a separate variables file to store all the common variables (e.g., endpoint, valid animal lists and some amounts for testing).
+To enhance code readability and maintain a clear separation of concerns, I created a dedicated variables file, Rest_API_test_variable.py, to store common variables.
+This includes endpoints, valid animal lists, and other amounts used for testing purposes.
+This approach not only promotes cleaner code but also simplifies the process of updating and managing these values across the test suite.

 ## Running the Tests